PunkCrow/Wavsep-SQLi-Detection/README.md

 ## Operational Workflow

 - URL Input: Input a specific URL or type "random" to use a URL from the provided list (urls.txt).
-- Validation Checks:
     - URL Format Check: Verifies the syntactical correctness of the input URL.
     - Reachability Check: Confirms that the URL is accessible.
     - Input Tag Detection: Scans the HTML content of the URL for input fields where payloads can be injected.
 If no input tags are found, the program exits.
 - SQL Injection Testing:
   - Basic SQLI: Tests tautological inputs in the SQL queries.
   - Union-Based SQLI: Attempts to use the UNION SQL operator to detect visible query alterations in the response.
   - Blind SQLI: Uses time delays and other indirect methods to infer the presence of SQL injection vulnerabilities when direct methods fail.

 ## Repository Structure